Who Killed Cock Robin? (1935 film)

-Who Killed Cock Robin is a Silly Symphonies short released on June 26, 1935, by United Artists, produced by Walt Disney and directed by David Hand.
+Who Killed Cock Robin is a Silly Symphonies animated short film released on June 26, 1935, by United Artists, produced by Walt Disney and directed by David Hand.
 It is based on the nursery rhyme Who Killed Cock Robin?.
-It was nominated for the Best Short Subject (Cartoons) Oscar but lost to Disney’s own Three Orphan Kittens.
+It was nominated for the Best Short Subject (Cartoons) Oscar but lost to Disney's own Three Orphan Kittens.

 An extract from the cartoon was featured the following year in Alfred Hitchcock's Sabotage; the film's opening credits thank Disney for giving permission.

 Plot

 While Cock Robin is serenading Jenny Wren, an unseen archer shoots an arrow into Cock Robin's heart.
 Then he falls to the ground, giving the other birds in the tree an impression that he has been shot and killed.
 The police arrive at the scene and apprehend a cuckoo, a sparrow, and a blackbird as suspects.

 The next day, a trial is held over the identity of Cock Robin's murderer, with an owl serving as the judge and a parrot serving as the prosecutor.
 They interrogate the suspects and show Cock Robin's body as evidence.
 The blackbird confesses that he hasn't done, seen, or known anything about it.
 The sparrow refuses to say anything.
 The cuckoo doesn't know either, but he continuously points to the judge, the prosecutor, and even himself, showing that he is indeed "cuckoo".
 Everybody is ashamed, because nobody knows who killed Cock Robin.

 At that moment, Jenny Wren arrives and demands that she see justice be done for Cock Robin.
-Eventually, the judge declares that all three suspects shall be hung, because he doesn't know which one of them is guilty.
+Eventually, the judge declares that all three suspects shall be hanged, because he doesn't know which one of them is guilty.
 Suddenly, another arrow strikes the judge's hat, and its owner is revealed to be Cupid.
 Cupid explains that although he shot Cock Robin, Robin isn't dead after all.
 He just simply fell for Jenny Wren and was currently unconscious from landing on his head, because the arrow that he was shot with was in his armpit.
 Jenny Wren revives Cock Robin, and they both kiss to the excitement of the jury.